thingsboard/thingsboard.github.io/visualization.md

     </section>
     <section class="visualization-definition">
         <div class="title">
-            <h2>What is data visualization?</h2>
+            <h2>What is data visualization in IoT?</h2>
-            <p>ThingsBoard offers powerful and flexible data visualization tools that turn raw IoT data into actionable insights.
-You can build interactive dashboards using a wide range of widgets—charts, graphs, tables, control elements, SCADA symbols, gauges, switches, and indicators—for real-time monitoring and control.
-With support for dashboard states and responsive layouts, you can create multi-level navigation flows and ensure seamless display across devices.
-This combination simplifies complex data, enhances decision-making, boosts productivity, and helps optimize operations through intuitive and customizable user interfaces.</p>
+            <p>IoT Data visualization is the process of turning raw device data into visual formats like charts, graphs, and gauges to help users quickly understand patterns and trends.
+In ThingsBoard, you can create real-time dashboards using a variety of widgets—charts, tables, SCADA symbols, and more—for monitoring and control.
+Dashboards support responsive layouts, navigation flows, and can be easily shared with customers.</p>
         </div>
         <img data-src="/images/visualization/visualization-scheme.svg" src="/images/visualization/visualization-scheme.svg" class="svg-animation" alt="Visualization scheme">
     </section>